telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ## Background

-In the 2.28.0 release of Telerik UI for Blazor, the Grid introduced [methods to autofit columns programmatically]({%slug components/grid/columns/resize%}#autofit-columns).
+The Grid has [methods to autofit columns programmatically]({%slug components/grid/columns/resize%}#autofit-columns).
 I would like to achieve that behavior on initial load of the component, but can not find a suitable event to call the methods.

 ## Solution